 Trends: In 2009, the Lilly Ledbetter Fair Pay Act was signed into law.
 It provides that the time an individual has to file a wage discrimination lawsuit begins each time the individual receives a paycheck, therefore allowing aggrieved individuals more time in which to file a lawsuit.
 This law was passed was in response to the US Supreme Court ruling in Lilly Ledbetter v.
 Goodyear Tire, 550 U.S. 618 (2007) which held that the time an individual has to file an equal pay lawsuit begins on the date the employer made the initial discriminatory compensation decision, not the date of the most recent paycheck.
 Employers also need to understand that the Lilly Ledbetter Fair Pay Act does not just apply to wage discrimination cases based on sex, but also wage discrimination based on race, age, color, national origin, and religion under Title VII as well as age under the Age Discrimination in Employment Act and disability under the Americans with Disabilities Act.

-Employers also should be aware that the Paycheck Fairness Act was introduced in the US Congress, but failed to advance.
+Employers also should be aware that the Paycheck Fairness Act has been introduced in the US Congress, but has failed to advance.
 The proposed law would provide individuals with increased damages under the EPA and include potentially unlimited back pay and punitive damage awards.
 It would put the burden on the employer to prove that a disparity in wages was based on a bona fide factor other than sex such as education, training, or experience, and that the other factor is job-related and consistent with business necessity.
 It would also make it easier to bring a class action lawsuit under the EPA and prohibit retaliation against employees for filing a claim of wage discrimination

 Author: Beth P. Zoller, JD, Legal Editor